Fleckism/SecurityPlus/SecurityPlus/19A Risk Management Process and Concepts.md

 Multiparty risk is where an adverse event impacts multiple organizations.
 Multiparty risk usually arises from supplier relationships.
 If a critical event disrupts a supplier or customer, then your own organization will suffer.
 These are often described as ripple impacts.
 For example, if one of your top five customers goes out of business because of a data breach, your company will lose substantial revenue.
 Organizations in these supply chain relationships have an interest in promoting cybersecurity awareness and capability throughout the chain.

-As an illustration of how risk assessments can change in view of multiparty relationship, consider a company that makes wireless adapters, originally for use with laptops.
+As an illustration of how [[risk assesment]]s can change in view of multiparty relationship, consider a company that makes wireless adapters, originally for use with laptops.
 In the original usage, the security of the firmware upgrade process is important, but it has no impact on life or safety.
 The company, however, earns a new contract to supply the adapters to provide connectivity for in-vehicle electronics systems.
 Unknown to the company, a weakness in the design of the in-vehicle system allows an adversary to use compromised wireless adapter firmware to affect the car's control systems.
 The integrity of the upgrade process now has an impact on safety, and is much higher risk.

 ### Intellectual Property (IP) Theft

 Intellectual property (IP) is data of commercial value that is owned by the organization.
-This can mean copyrighted material for retail (software, written work, video, and music) and product designs and patents.
+This can mean copyrighted material for retail (software, written work, video, and music) and product designs #A_D and patents.
 If IP data is exfiltrated it will lose much of its commercial value.
 Losses can be very difficult to recover in territories where there are not strong legal protections.

 ### Software Compliance/Licensing